usgs/best-practices/ssl/WorkingWithinSSLIntercept.md

 ```

 ## Java
-Java applications use a system/application keystore for CA certificates in a file called "cacerts" located in `$JAVA_HOME/jre/lib/security`.
-The DOIRootCA2 can be imported from the command line, with administrative rights, for example:
+Java applications use a system/application keystore for CA certificates in a file called *cacerts* located in `$JAVA_HOME/jre/lib/security`.
+The DOIRootCA2 can be imported from the command line, with administrative rights.
+For example:

 ```sh
 cd /usr/lib/jvms/jdk1.8.0_101/jre/lib/security